gao-hongnan/omniverse/omniverse/computer_science/type_theory/04-generics.md

 ```

 However, `mypy` actually does not raise any issue on line `27` because Python
-allows a string type to be **_coerced_** to an integer type.
-But the example, if
+allows a string type to be _dynamically converted_ to an integer type if and
+only if the string is a valid "integer" string.

-set in Java, will allow the type checker to catch the type mismatch and stop the
+But the example, if set in Java, will allow the type checker to catch the type
-program from crashing during run-time.
+mismatch and stop the program from crashing during run-time.
 Why?
-Because Java does not allow a string
+Because Java
-type to be coerced to an integer type.
+does not allow a string type to be coerced to an integer type.
+Below I show a
+small snippet of Java code that will raise a `ClassCastException` at run-time.

 ```java
 public class Main {